rin01/decnum/README.md

 __This Go package only uses the decQuad data type__, which is 128 bits long.
 It can store numbers with 34 significant digits.
 It is very much like the float64, except that its precision is better (float64 has a precision of only 15 digits), and it works in base-10 instead of base-2.

+I have only written the following files:
+   - mydecquad.c
+   - mydecquad.h
+   - mydecquad.go

+They are quite easy to read, and the pattern for calling C function is always the same.
+Parameters are always passed from Go to C as value, and in the other direction too.
+Strings are passed as array in struct, so they are passed by value too.

 ### Godoc
 https://godoc.org/github.com/rin01/decnum